Argentine Revolution of 1893: Second phase: August 14–September

 On August 14, 1893, two days after the resignation of Aristóbulo del Valle, an uprising in Corrientes Province ousted the governor there.
 Alem, considering the revolution far from defeated, and anticipating a massive uprising, decided to start out from Rosario.
 Yrigoyen, however, felt this movement was not well-grounded and denied the support of the Radical army, a move the Radical remnant considered a betrayal.

 The Alem-led uprising was poorly conceived and poorly organized.
 On September 7, radical commander Bello revolted in Tucumán Province and imposed a revolutionary government under Eugenio Mendez.
 On September 24, Candioti returned to Santa Fe at the head of a combined army of regulars and irregulars.
 The national government decided to respond firmly and sent a powerful army under Pelligrini, who obtained the surrender of the revolutionary on September 25.
 Alem arrived the same day in Rosario, having hidden in a cargo ship, to great acclaim, with a popular assembly declaring him president of the nation and an army of 6,000 being raised.
 On September 26, the crew of the El Plata-class monitor ARA Los Andes, en route from Tigre to Santa Fe with arms to support the government troops, mutinied, led by frigate lieutenant Gerardo Valotta.
 Valotta sailed the ship to Rosario and gave the arms to the insurrectionist army instead.

 Manuel García Mansilla, commanding the torpedo ship ARA Espora, engaged the Los Andes in the Battle of El Espinillo on September 29, on the Paraná River north of Rosario.
-The riverine battleship ARA Independencia under the command of Edelmiro Correa joined the battle, soon forcing the Los Andes to retreat into the harbor.
+The riverine battleship ARA Independencia under the command of Edelmiro Correa joined the battle, soon hitting Los Andes and forcing the crippled ship to limp into the harbor.
 Valotta surrendered early the next morning.

 Roca assumed command of the army at Rosario, threatened to bombard the city unless the rebels surrendered.
 Alem fled, with the remaining rebels surrendering to Garcia Mansilla and Correa, effectively putting an end to the Revolution.

 Alem was captured on October 1 and imprisoned for six months.
 He stood in the 1894 legislative elections, becoming national deputy in 1895, but committed suicide the following July.